Promoting Smart Growth & Regional Planning

 Pilot Municipal Solar Procurement

+MAPC partnered with Meister Consultants Group, a Cadmus Company, to launch an innovative collective solar hot water pilot procurement for two communities.
 The MassCEC Solar Thermal Challenge program seeks to expand the market for solar thermal in Massachusetts through a series of pilot installations that utilize MassCEC rebate programs for solar thermal feasibility studies and installations.
-MAPC has partnered with Meister Consultants Group, a Cadmus Company, to launch an innovative collective solar hot water pilot procurement for two communities.

-The overarching Solar Hot Water Outreach program features pilot solar thermal programs and outreach for each of three target sectors; residential, commercial and industrial (C&I), and municipal.
+The Solar Hot Water Outreach program features pilot solar thermal programs and outreach for each of three target sectors; residential, commercial and industrial (C&I), and municipal.
 The solar thermal market is currently comprised of relatively small, local companies in Massachusetts.
-Through these pilots, MassCEC and its project partners, like MAPC, have been collecting best practices for the different sectors and developing case studies and tools to make these models replicable and scalable across the Commonwealth.
+Through these pilots, MassCEC and its project partners, like MAPC, collected best practices for the different sectors and developing case studies and tools to make these models replicable and scalable across the Commonwealth.

 From MAPC’s initial market research, we determined that the most feasible buildings for solar thermal should have: